zendesk/racecar/README.md

 end
 ```

+In order to create your own consumer, run the Rails generator `racecar:consumer`:

+    bundle exec rails generate racecar:consumer TapDance

+This will create a file at `app/consumers/tap_dance_consumer.rb` which you can modify to your liking.
+Add one or more calls to  `subscribes_to` in order to have the consumer subscribe to Kafka topics.

-Now run your consumer with `bundle exec racecar UserBanConsumer`.
+Now run your consumer with `bundle exec racecar TapDanceConsumer`.

 You can optionally add an `initialize` method if you need to do any set-up, e.g.